DSC-UCF/dsc-ucf-website/README.md

 Beta: [![Netlify Status](https://api.netlify.com/api/v1/badges/6164afc4-0145-4c29-a8ce-27c0c648fff4/deploy-status)](https://app.netlify.com/sites/dsc-ucf-beta/deploys)

 When making changes, please avoid pushing directly to the `master` branch.
-Instead, make any changes to the beta change and notify me or the President so we can publish the changes.
+Instead, make changes to the beta branch and notify the President so we can publish the changes.

 Thank you.